ShoesForClues/eztask/README.md

 TestProperty.value="Orange"
 ```
-Disconnecting a property is the same as a signal.
+Detaching a property is the same as a signal.